fairlearn/fairlearn/docs/contributor_guide/index.rst

 Community calls
 ---------------

-We have a weekly community call every Thursday at 11am Eastern time.
+We have a weekly community call every Thursday at 11am US Eastern time (ET).
 Check what this means in your time zone with
 `Time.is <https://time.is/New_York>`_.
 All are welcome!
 Please reach out via